Bespoke Stone Kitchen Worktops

 Sintered stone is a matrix of minerals heated (sintered) to form a solid impenetrable slab material with a surface that is extremely difficult to etch, scratch, burn or stain.

-We are able to provide a custom kitchen worktop in 1.2cm, 2cm and 3cm thickness, depending on the manufacturer.
+We are able to provide a bespoke kitchen worktop in 1.2cm, 2cm and 3cm thickness, depending on the manufacturer.
 Not all Sintered stones are full bodied materials (the colour and pattern running through the complete thickness of the material) with some of them having a printed surface.
 Printed materials need to be edged in a specific way to obtain a coloured and patterned finished edge.

 Granite is an igneous rock made up of primarily quartz, feldspar, micas, amphiboles, and a mixture of additional trace minerals.
 These minerals and their variation in abundance and alteration give granite the numerous colours and textures we see in granite worktops.